hrothwell/shiritori/README.md

 4. Open CMD/terminal/PowerShell/etc to file location and run: `java -jar shiritori.jar` to start the server
 5. Once startup is complete, the server should be running at `localhost:80`!

+2024 edit - or, just do `./gradlew bootRun` lol

 theratden.com decomissioned as of Nov 6th, 2022.
 (Free year of AWS expired)